-The NYSE Market Data online reporting system is designed to support small to medium-sized vendors.
+NYSE Vendor Reporting on the Dashboard is designed to support small to medium-sized vendors.
 It offers vendors the ability to report internal and external distribution of display devices and data feed customers, quote metered usage, and nonprofessional service usage.
-The reports will also provide vendors with their historical reporting data and account profile information.
+The Dashboard will also provide vendors with their historical reporting data and account profile information.
 In addition, vendors can submit quantities for previous months that have not been reported and edit history for quantities previously reported incorrectly.
-After a subscriber has been authorized on the subscriber authorization website, details for this subscriber will automatically appear on the reporting website to allow you to report their product inventory.
+After a subscriber has been authorized, details for this subscriber will automatically appear in Vendor Reporting to allow you to report their product inventory.
 Vendors that submit their reports via internet based reporting are required to provide NYSE with a VAN to identify each location reported.

 2).
-VRXML formatted file
+File Upload: